acridsoul/church-website/src/content/post/8thjune.md

 3. Comforts Us when we have problems
 4. Intercedes for us to God
 5. Gives us the power to preach his word

+## Additional Sermon Notes

+### Baptism and Salvation
+- Jesus took away all the sins of the world when he got baptized
+- You should lead a Holy life because Baptism Cleanses Our Sins

+### Faith in Christ
+- We should believe in the Lamb of God Who takes away the sin of the world